cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 identifier is equal to the integer in range `[0, SHARES)` that matches the index of `input_share` in the sequence of input shares output by the Client.

+Concrete DAFs implementations MAY also specify a *validity scope* for aggregation parameters.
+Protocols using a DAF MUST ensure that for each input share and each validity scope, `Daf.prep` is called at most once with an aggregation parameter of that validity scope.
+If no validity scope is specified, each aggregation parameter MUST NOT be used more than once with each input share.

 ## Aggregation {#sec-daf-aggregate}

 Once an Aggregator holds output shares for a batch of measurements (where